We aim to ensure that this website can be used as effectively and easily as possible by all users.

 - Internet Explorer: View - Text Size - alter as required.

 - Firefox: View - Zoom - alter as required

 - Opera: View - Zoom - alter as required.

 - Chrome - Google support for Chrome users.
 Please note if you zoom past 200% you will see the mobile site.

 You can also alter the colours used on webpages:

 - Internet Explorer: - tools - internet options - colours

 - Firefox: tools - options - content - colours

 - Opera: tools - preferences - web pages

-- Chrome - support can be found here
+- Chrome - Google support for Chrome users